vimmy-io/cxp/CONTRIBUTING.md

-#Contributing to the Repo
+# Contributing to the Repo

-Hi there, thank you for thinking of contributing.
+Thank you for thinking of contributing.
 There are no formal set of guidelines, after all this is a very small and lightweight project.

 Just make sure you clearly explain, either via GitHub comment or commit:
 - Why you've made the changes